The pH of Water in the Human Body

 4. Monitor Your Health: If you have any concerns about your body’s pH balance, it’s best to consult with a healthcare professional, who can perform the necessary tests and provide personalized recommendations.

-See also The pH of Water at Equilibrium with the Atmosphere
+See also The Importance of Monitoring the pH of Runoff Water

 Conclusion